High speed rail: overview

 Can I petition against this phase?

 Second Reading in the House of Commons took place on 30 January 2018.
 This triggered a petitioning period which ran until 26 February 2018.
 We petitioned on a range of matters including PRoW.
 View the petition document.

 A shortlist of key items was taken forward to Select Committee.
-The council appeared on the 23 April on its headline item, the Whitmore to Madeley tunnel extension.
+We appeared on the 23 April on its headline item, the Whitmore to Madeley tunnel extension.
 The decision of the Select Committee on this matter was that they would not wish to recommend a tunnel at this stage.
 View a copy of the Select Committee’s first report.